 - sprinkles for decorating, if desired

 - Make the vanilla batter: Whisk the flour, salt, baking powder, and baking soda together in a large bowl.
 Set aside.
 Using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the butter and sugar together on high speed until smooth and creamy, about 2 minutes.
-Scrape down the sides and up the bottom of the bowl with a rubber spatula as needed.
+Scrape down the sides and up the bottom of the bowl with a silicone spatula as needed.
 On medium-high speed, beat in the eggs, sour cream, and vanilla extract.
-Scrape down the sides and up the bottom of the bowl with a rubber spatula as needed.
+Scrape down the sides and up the bottom of the bowl with a silicone spatula as needed.